FranMorilloAWS/Apache-Hudi-Workshop/4-apache-hudi-fundamentals/1-create-hudi-table.md

 DeletesConf = {**hudiDeleteConfig, **glueConfig, **unpartitionDataConfig}
 ```

-4. before doing the delete lets verify that in the Hudi Table we have one of the ticket IDs
+4. Before doing the delete lets verify that in the Hudi Table we have one of the ticket IDs

 ```
 id = deletesDF.select('id').show(1)